 You will probably receive general anesthesia (asleep and pain-free) for this surgery.
-If your hernia is small, you may receive spinal or epidural block anesthesia and medicine to relax you.
+If your hernia is small, you may receive spinal, epidural block , or local anesthesia and medicine to relax you.
 You will be awake but pain-free.

 Your surgeon will make a surgical cut under your belly button.

 - Your surgeon will find your hernia and separate it from the tissues around it.
 Then your surgeon will gently push the contents of the intestine back into the abdomen.

 - Strong stitches will be used to repair the hole or weak spot caused by the umbilical hernia.

 - Your surgeon may also lay a piece of mesh over the weak area (usually not in children) to make it stronger.

 Umbilical hernia can also be repaired using a laparoscope.
 This is a thin, lighted tube that lets the doctor see inside your belly.
 The scope will be inserted through one of the cuts.
 The instruments will be inserted through the other cuts.